 Santos Football (Soccer) Club

-Football (soccer) fans know that Pelé is often considered to be the world’s greatest player.
+Football (soccer) fans know Pelé as the world’s greatest player.
 Now living in the hills between Santos and São Paulo, he once played in Santos stadium.
 Small by world standards, it holds 35,000 spectators.

 The stadium is about 6 km (3.7 miles) from the Santos port cruise terminal.

-If you are an over-the-top football fan, then check out this private football shore excursion.
-It will take you to the Santos Football Stadium, the Pelé Museum, the São Paulo Stadium and Museum, the Palmeiras Stadium and Museum, and the Corinthians Stadium and Museum, before returning you to your ship.
+If you are an over-the-top football fan, consider a private football shore excursion.
+It will take you to the Santos Football Stadium, the Pelé Museum, the São Paulo Stadium and Museum, the Palmeiras Stadium and Museum, and the Corinthians Stadium and Museum before returning you to your ship.
 Reserve your private football shore excursion here

 Funicular to Mount Serrat